neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 ### Gene-Phenotype Trends

-The biochemistry of heritability through sexual reproduction leads to predictable associations:
+The biochemistry of heritability through sexual reproduction leads to relationships between:
-1. between the number of genes and the distribution of phenotypes
+1. the number of genes and the distribution of phenotypes
-2. between genetic linkage and correlations among different phenotypes
+2. genetic linkage and correlations among different phenotypes

-These predictable associations scaffold an approach to studying the genetic mechanisms of animal behavior.
+These two predictable associations scaffold popular approaches to studying the genetic mechanisms of animal behavior.
+Figure 61 shows these relationships in more detail.

 :::{figure} /images/gene-phenotype-trends.png
 :width: 500

 Many animals burrow, but different species exhibit different types of burrowing behavior.
 Consider three main features to burrowing behavior that can be measured: tunnel length (X), tunnel depth (Y), and the presence of an escape tunnel (Z).
-Maybe one species digs short, shallow tunnels with no excape while another species digs long, deep tunnels with an excape.
-There are many different *genetic architectures* that could explain these species differences.
-Four examples are given: one *monogenetic* architecture and three *polygenic* architectures.
-Each of these different genetic architectures would yield different results if the two species were interbred.
-The results of genetic crosses can therefore be used to infer basic features of the genetic architecture for behavior.
+Maybe one species digs *short, shallow tunnels with no escape* while another species digs *long, deep tunnels with an escape*.
+There are many different ***genetic architectures*** (ie. genotype patterns) that could explain these species differences.
+Four examples are given: one ***monogenetic*** architecture and three ***polygenic*** architectures.
+Each of these different genetic architectures would yield different phenotype distribution and correlation if the two species were interbred. ***The results of a genetic cross can therefore be used to infer basic features of the genetic architecture for behavior***.
 :::

 ---
 > ⏳ 10 min

+In Figure 61, 'linked' means that the genes (letters) on the same chromosome (gray bars) do not get separated during recombination (crossover events).

-***Q1: How many total potential gamete allele combinations are there for genotype patterns \#2 and \#3***
+***Q1: How many total potential gamete allele combinations are there for genotype pattern \#3?***

+***Q2: In a population with a high correlation between traits X and Y, you would expect which of the following sets of phenotypes:
+    1. Individuals with long deep tunnels and individuals with short shallow tunnels
+    2. Individuals with long tunnels, individuals with short tunnels, individuals with shallow tunnels, individuals with deep tunnels.
+    3. Individuals with long deep tunnels, individuals with short shallow tunnels, individuals with long shallow tunnels, and individuals with short deep tunnels***

-***Q2: Based on the data for genotype pattern \#4, which gene(s) would you conclude coded for behaviors X, which genes for Y, and which genes for Z?***
+***Q3: Based on the data for genotype pattern \#4, which gene(s) (A, B, R) would you conclude coded for behaviors X, which genes for Y, and which genes for Z?
+What is the evidence?***

-***Q3: If you genetically crossed (ie. mated) two individuals expressing different phenotypic variants of a behavior (ie. singing versus silent mating strategies), what would you need to measure/calculate in order to infer how many distinct chromosomal regions contribute to the behavior?***
+***Q4: When behavioral traits are genetically linked, it [ DECREASES / INCREASES ] (choose one) the number of different possible behavioral phenotypes in the population?***

 ⏸️ PAUSE here for class-wide discussion